linkedin/PalDB/README.md

 Limitations
 -----------
 + PalDB is optimal in replacing the usage of large in-memory data storage but still use memory (off-heap, yet much less) to do its job.
 Disabling memory mapping and relying on seeks is possible but is not what PalDB has been optimized for.
-+ PalDB reader is thread-safe but writer is not thread-safe at the moment so synchronization should be done externally if multi-threaded.

 Contributions
 -----------